 When you configure a map service, you can set its drawing behavior, the types of user operations it supports, the way server resources are allocated to it, and many other properties.
 Configuration is divided into three areas: capabilities, parameters, and pooling.

-You can optionally choose to extend your map service functionality by enabling capabilities, each with its own set of properties that can be configured.
-Enabling capabilities may create additional services that work from or with your map service.
+You can extend your map service functionality by enabling a number of capabilities, each with its own configurable properties.
+Enabling a capability may create another service, such as a feature service, in addition to your map service.

-- In the Publish Map Service pane, on the Configuration tab, click the Configure Capabilities tab .
+- In the Publish Map Service pane, click the Configuration tab.
+If necessary, click the Configure Capabilities tab under it.

 Capability Description Special requirements

 Provides access to your map through REST and SOAP URLs.

 Creates a feature service that provides access to vector features in the map.
 This capability is often used for editing.

 Solves transportation network analysis problems using the ArcGIS Network Analyst extension.